lmiksch/CoFPT/README.md

 	$echo nucleotide_sequence| DrTransformer
 	```

-The resulting output of DrTransformer can then be analysed using the webbased tool [DrForna](https://github.com/ViennaRNA/drforna).
+The resulting output of DrTransformer can then be analysed using the webbased tool [DrForna](https://github.com/ViennaRNA/drforna) and with the dr_out_parser script